Starlord2222/Pixels-to-Profit/README.md

 Distance Matrix and Bootstrapping
 Testing and Evaluation
 Contributing

-License
-Installation
+### Installation
-Before running the code, ensure you have the required packages installed.
+Before running the code, please ensure you have installed the required packages.
 You can install them using pip:

 ```py
 pip install numpy pandas matplotlib yfinance pandas_datareader yahoofinancials ta
 ```
 Data Preparation
-Download historical stock data and save them as Excel files (.xlsx).
+Download historical stock data and save them as csv files (.csv).
-Place the Excel files in the same directory as the script.
+Place the csv files in the same directory as the script.

 The script reads data for the following stocks:

 Apple (AAPL) <br>